Best practice for new employees is to induct them into your organisation and provide them with a copy of your workplace policies and procedures.

 Anti-Discrimination Policy, promoting equal employment opportunity.

-Privacy Policy, regarding the disclosure of an employee’s personal details.
+Privacy Policy, regarding the protection or disclosure of an employee’s personal details.

 Leave Policy, outlining the guidelines and requirements for accessing leave entitlements.